-At first glance, showing “proof of income” as a freelancer can feel daunting.
+At first glance, showing “proof of income” when you’re self-employed can feel daunting.
 Since you’re not always earning the same amount of money from the same source each month, it requires a little more organization and preparation than it does for full-time employees.
-However, providing proof of income is actually very easy and is mostly a matter of staying organized and keeping records of your financial activity as a freelancer.
+However, providing proof of income is actually very easy and is mostly a matter of staying organized and keeping records of your business’s financial activity.

 In this post, we’re breaking down everything you need to know about proof of income, including what it is, why you need it, and the documents you can use to provide it.

 What is Proof of Income?